The Honorable S. Reed Morian

 Rex Isom is a 1979 graduate of Texas Tech University.
 Following graduation Mr. Isom was in Commercial and Real Estate lending.
 In 1987, he accepted the position as South Plains Field Representative with the Texas State Soil and Water Conservation Board (TSSWCB); and, on January 15, 2004, the TSSWCB selected him to lead the agency as its Executive Director.
 As Executive Director, Rex Isom is responsible for coordinating the programs and activities of Texas' 216 soil and water conservation districts along with conducting the state's agricultural and silvicultural nonpoint source pollution abatement program.
 In addition, he oversees other aspects of the agency's programs that deal with the conservation and wise use of the state's natural resources.
 Mr. Isom and his wife Nancy, reside in Idalou, Texas, where both continue to be very active with Texas Tech University and in local community activities.
 The Isom family is a long time resident of Idalou and has been involved in agricultural production since the early 1900's.

-Dr. Roel Lopez
+The Honorable Roel Lopez

 TAMU Institute of Renewable Resources